Last updated on

 - Nthuleen.com is a great collection of German teaching materials compiled by an American university lecturer.
 Although the site has not been updated since 2004, it still offers many useful resources for German learners.
 You will find there loads of grammar exercises and vocabulary building exercises but also texts about German culture and German lyrics.

-However, this is not all there is for German learners.
+But, as you may expect this is not all there is for German learners.
 You can find additional German lessons for intermediate and advanced learners on YouTube or as mobile language apps.
-If you are looking for employment in a German-speaking country you may be interested to read about business German lessons that are available online for free.
+If you are looking for employment in a German-speaking country you may be interested in business German lessons that are available online for free.
 As they say, practice makes perfect, so visit also other sections of this website for interactive online exercises and tests to practice grammar and exam skills.
-There is so much that you will never get bored.
+There is so much there that you will never get bored.
 But remember that for maximum learning efficiency you need to stay motivated, so choose your lessons carefully.